MaritaIfemeni/Fullstack_Shopping_App/README.md

   - Filters and search does not work properly together: when filtering is applied it won't keep the filtered order.
 When product page is not the first one search does not work at all.
   - Not able to add actual image file when creating new user or product, only URL is possible to add.
 Not able to add severeal image urls for product.
   - When refresshing the page in the pages taht are restricted via private route, it will always redirect to login page even the user is already logged in as an admin.
+  - Fetching the users profile and order details are not working properly, it gives an error in the console, but the data is fetched.

 - Backend:
   - Prober valitadion and error handling has not been done.
-  - Updating API:s are not functioning properly : it will update all the fields even if the field is not updated.
-In the order update it doesn't update the order status, but the updated date is updated.
+  - Updating for users and products are not functioning properly: it will update all the fields even if the field is not updated or empty field sent.
   - Performance and obtimization has not been thought about.

 ### Getting started